 - Panic attacks.
 On my third appointment, I recall going to my therapist in tears because I’d had two panic attacks between appointments.
 I thought this meant I was failing.
 She actually made me laugh when she calmly said “Louise, part of recovery means that you might have another one!”
 As we face our fears, it will be distressing, But through facing them, the distress diminishes.

 - Changing symptoms: Panic attack can be a slippery devil.
 My symptoms tended to alter over time; sometimes the distorted vision was worse; sometimes the giddiness and sometimes the palpitations.
 It can throw a range of funny symptoms at you.
-In fact, I'll tell you on the world wide web what I didn't tell anybody else out of sheer embarrassment: I started noticing that anxiety attacks began in my bottom.
-I didn't know - and just in case you didn't either - people's anal muscles involuntarily lock in response to perceived threat (Davis, Eshelman & McKay, 2008 p.
+In fact, I’ll tell you on the world wide web what I didn’t tell anybody else out of sheer embarrassment: I started noticing that anxiety attacks began in my bottom.
+I didn’t know – and just in case you didn’t either – people’s anal muscles involuntarily lock in response to perceived threat (Davis, Eshelman & McKay, 2008 p.
 2).
 So, I knew I was in for a bad time when I felt that odd and irritating sensation in my backside.
 For a couple of weeks what bothered me the most was a sense of depersonalization that would be with me as soon as I got out of bed.
-This can be part of panic disorder, PTSD and abuse survivorship - please see this page.
+Depersonalization can be part of panic disorder, PTSD and abuse survivorship.
 Initially the changing symptoms scared me a bit, because just when you think you’ve got a handle on the symptoms, another may emerge, or take precedence over the others.
-At the moment, the top symptom for me is a sense of my voice reverberating in my head (and that's because anxiety causes your hearing to become more acute).
-Don’t worry – other sufferers do experience this too.
-It’s all part of the same panic poop-cake :)/>
+At the moment, the top symptom for me is a sense of my voice reverberating in my head (and that’s because anxiety causes your hearing to become more acute).
+Don’t worry — other sufferers do experience this too.
+It’s all part of the same panic poop-cake 🙂

-Panic attack can be exacerbated by the symptoms of hyperventilation, or how we're breathing.
-Please see links below for information on breathing in the way that can avert panic attack.
+Panic attack can be exacerbated by the symptoms of hyperventilation, or how we’re breathing.
+Please see the links below for information on breathing in the way that can avert panic attack.
 You should also be aware of Aphrodite Matsakis’ warning that breathing exercises aggravate PTSD for some people (1992 p.
 120).
-Speak to your counsellor..
+Speak to your counsellor.
 For me, breathing worked sometimes, but by itself was insufficient until my mental attitude towards panic changed.
 Mostly, I found it useful for night-time anxiety.